MiuLab/DogeRM/README.md

 </div>

 # News
+- [2024.10.08] 🚧🚧🚧 Currently we are trying to integrating features such as system prompt into reward-bench.
+As a result, **the evaluations on reward-bench are temporarily unavailable**. 🚧🚧🚧
 - [2024.10.06] We release our experimental codes and the model collections on [🤗huggingface](https://huggingface.co/collections/miulab/dogerm-66feaa037d722f0879be4332).
 - [2024.09.20]: 🎉🎉🎉 Our paper is accepted at **EMNLP 2024 main conference (short paper)**. 🎉🎉🎉